mxagar/tool_guides/azure/README.md

 - Two or more VMs running the same code, with a load balancer in front to randomly direct traffic to one of the machines.
 - Example: website.
 - We can add/remove machines (autoscaling); **elasticity**.
-- We can handle up to 100 VMs in a scale set, and can be configuerd to handle 1000
+- We can handle up to 100 VMs in a scale set, and can be configuerd to handle 1000.
+- To use this functinality, instead of creating a VM, we create a VM scale set, which can scale in/out.

 App services (Web apps):